 University opportunities for on-going education

-University of Alaska Anchorage Department of Health Sciences offers a Masters of Public Health in Public Health Practice, which combines on-line instruction with telecommunications distance delivery, and one face to face session in Anchorage.
+The University of Alaska Department of Health Sciences offers a Masters of Public Health in Public Health Practice, which combines on-line instruction with telecommunications distance delivery, and one face-to-face session in Anchorage.

 Page updated September 11, 2015